FAQ's: Job Shadow Externship Program for Undergrads

 An externship is a shadowing experience, designed to explore a career field.
 It is not a job.
 Students do not receive academic credit or pay for externships.
 In the past, a few Externships have later led to internships.

-Sponsors are Cal alumni and Cal parents who would like to support and forge a bond with the Golden Bear community.
+The Job Shadow Extern hosts are Cal alumni who would like to support and forge a bond with the Golden Bear community.

-Externships are available primarily in northern and southern California.
+Job Shadow Externships can be in-person or virtual.
+In-person externships are available primarily in northern and southern California.
 There are also some out of state externships in areas such as New York and Washington D.C.
-There are also a few externships overseas.
+There are also a few overseas.

 The Application Process

-All currently enrolled undergraduate students are eligible to apply for an externship position, however, priority will be given to freshmen and sophomores.
+All currently enrolled undergraduate students are eligible to apply, however, priority will be given to freshmen and sophmores.
 If you are graduating in December of the current year, you are not eligible.
 See Externship Timeline for specific dates.

 If You Are Selected

 Once a student is selected, he/she must follow through with the externship.
-Students must also be able to commit to the length and dates indicated on the web or agreed upon with the sponsor.
+Students must also be able to commit to the length and dates indicated on the web or agreed upon with the Extern Host.
+Students who decline or cancel an externship offer that they applied for will not be allowed to reapply and will not be rematched to another opportunity during that year's program.

 If an emergency arises and you absolutely cannot participate in the externship, please email the Cal Externship Program Office.